Lexi duPont

 Alexis duPont (born February 16, 1989) is an American professional big mountain freeskier.
 She is a Freeskiing World Tour contender and former Junior Olympics competitor, who has been featured in several films such as Warren Miller’s Wintervention and Tracing Skylines.
 Her mother, freestyle skier Holley duPont, was one of the first women to land a backflip on skis.

 Personal life

 One of three daughters of Holley and Chris duPont, duPont was born in Sun Valley, Idaho, After graduating from the Community School in 2007, she moved to Beverly, Massachusetts, to attend Endicott College on a sailing scholarship, but after a year decided to enroll in the University of Colorado Boulder where she majored in fine art.
 In 2010, duPont circumnavigated the globe with Archbishop Desmond Tutu on the MV Explorer through the study abroad program Semester at Sea.
 Since graduating from the University of Colorado Boulder in 2014, her artwork has earned a permanent display at the American Indian College Fund in Denver.

+She is a member of the Du Pont family and a descendant of Éleuthère Irénée du Pont, the French-American industrialist and founder of the DuPont chemical company.